Begin Your Recovery

 12-Step Program

-The 12-step program uses spiritual principles that also non-religious individuals may find helpful.
+The 12-step program uses holistic principles that also non-religious individuals may find helpful.
 However, researchers find it challenging to discover the program's effectiveness due to the lack of formal research and anonymity.[2]

 Cognitive Behavioral Therapy (CBT)